Prenatal Yoga: Benefits, Poses, and Tips During Pregnancy

 If you feel any pressure or discomfort on your lower back during the cow pose, consider moving from cat to a neutral, flat-back pose.

-3. Continue rolling from cat to cow pose: Exhaling to cat, inhaling to cow.
+Continue rolling from cat to cow pose: Exhaling to cat, inhaling to cow.

-Standing back bend: This pose helps neutralize the forward bending that occurs as your uterus grows during your pregnancy.
+Standing back bend.
+This pose helps neutralize the forward bending that occurs as your uterus grows during your pregnancy.

-1. Standing upright, place your palms on the back of each hip for support.
+Standing upright, place your palms on the back of each hip for support.

-2. Slowly lean backwards about 15 to 20 degrees until you feel the gentle stretch.
+Slowly lean backwards about 15 to 20 degrees until you feel the gentle stretch.

-3. Hold for about 20 seconds each and repeat the bend about 5 times.
+Hold for about 20 seconds each and repeat the bend about 5 times.

-1. Sitting on the edge of a chair, turn your left leg to the left and place your foot on the floor, stacking your knee over your ankle.
+Sitting on the edge of a chair, turn your left leg to the left and place your foot on the floor, stacking your knee over your ankle.

-3. Hold the pose for five breaths, and then alternate the position by switching to the other side, holding for five breaths again.
+Hold the pose for five breaths, and then alternate the position by switching to the other side, holding for five breaths again.
 You can repeat this a few times, as you wish.

-Safety Guidelines for Yoga During Pregnancy
+Safety Guidelines for Prenatal Yoga

 Talk to your healthcare provider.
 Check that prenatal yoga or any other exercise program you're interested in is safe for you.